peerlibrary/meteor-computed-field/README.md

 operation which draws a rectangle differently if the mouse position is inside or outside of the rectangle.
 You do not want to redraw on every mouse position change.

+Even if you create a computed field outside an autorun, autorun will be automatically stopped when there will be no reactive dependencies anymore on the computed field.

+Still, a `field.stop()` method is provided for you if you want to explicitly stop and clean the field.
+Remember, registering a dependency afterwards will start internal autorun again.

-But if you create a computed field outside an autorun, then you have to make sure you stop the field when you do not need it anymore.
-For example, if you create inside [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) `onCreated` hook, you should clean-up inside the `onDestroyed` hook.
+For example, if you want to manually stop computed fields in [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components), you could create them in the `onCreated` hook and clean-up them inside the `onDestroyed` hook.
 You can use the following pattern, in CoffeeScript:

 ```coffee
 onCreated: ->